Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): The Singular Value-based Atmospheric Tomography with Fourier Domain Regularization Algorithm

 for $X,Y \in \C^{M\times M}$.
 Note that the DFT2 can be efficiently implemented via the two-dimensional Fast Fourier Transform (\texttt{fft2}).
-For each layer $\ell$, we consider a separate grid on the corresponding domains $c_\ell \Omega_T$ and $\Omega_T$ with grid points
+To align a symmetric truncation of the infinite sum in \eqref{SVD_reg_algo} with the indices used in the definition of the DFT, we define the shifted indices